Beanmasters/CodeVoyant-VisualStudio/README.md

 ## Installation Guide

 **Prerequisites:** Microsoft Visual Studio 2022 (or later).
-(The extension is tested on VS2022; it should also work on VS2022 Community/Professional/Enterprise editions. *If interested in VS2019, join or post an issue.* An internet connection is required for using cloud AI providers (OpenAI/Azure).
+(The extension is tested with Visual Studio Pro 2022; it will also work with Community/Enterprise editions. *If interested in VS2019, post a GitHub issue.* An internet connection is required for using cloud AI providers (OpenAI/Azure).

 **Installation Steps:**

-1. **Download & Install Extension:** Get CodeVoyant from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=YourName.CodeVoyant) or via Visual Studio’s **Extensions > Manage Extensions** dialog (search “CodeVoyant”).
-Click **Download** and follow prompts to install.
+1. **Download & Install Extension:** Get CodeVoyant from the [GitHub Releases]([https://marketplace.visualstudio.com/items?itemName=YourName.CodeVoyant](https://github.com/Beanmasters/CodeVoyant_Lite_for_VisualStudio/releases)) or via Visual Studio’s **Extensions > Manage Extensions** dialog (search for “CodeVoyant”).
+Double-click to launch the VSIX installer and follow prompts to install.
+A visual Studio restart may be required.
-   *Alternatively, if you have a .vsix file from Gumroad or GitHub Releases, double-click the `.vsix` file to launch the VSIX Installer.*
-   After installation, restart Visual Studio.

-2. **Verify Installation:** Once Visual Studio reopens, go to **Extensions > Manage Extensions > Installed**.
+2. **Verify Installation:** In Visual Studio, go to **Extensions > Manage Extensions > Installed**.
 You should see **CodeVoyant** listed.
-Also, a new **CodeVoyant** command should be available (for example, in the code editor context menu or a top-level menu).
+Also, a new editor right-click context menu option **Generate Comments** command should be available.
 The extension also adds an entry in **Tools > Options** for configuration.

 3. **Initial Launch (Trial):** On first use, CodeVoyant will operate in trial mode (5 days full functionality).
 You do not need to enter a license key initially.
 Proceed to configuration to set up your AI provider.